marialobillo/stock-trade/README.md

 # Fantasy Stock Trade (React-Express-Typescript-MongoDB)

-DONE: Refactoring API from JS to Typescript
+- DONE: Refactoring API from JS to Typescript

+- CURRENT: Refactoring Frontend from JS to Typescript

 _Stock tracker using fantasy money, built using express.js, react.js, and mongodb._